 Chef Ricardo Zarate is a perfect example of the vital ingredients that go into LA's cultural melting pot.
 Hailing from Lima, Peru, he trained at celebrated eateries in London for over a decade.
-Zarate brings his own special brand of Peruvian cuisine to diners at his two restaurants Mo-Chica and Picca Peruvian cantina.
-The former serves up comfort food while the latter offers a hybrid selection of Peruvian eats with Japanese touches.
-He's known for being a big fan of alpaca meat.
-Zarate and partner Stefan Bombet are set to open a new restaurant, Paiché, in Marina Del Rey.
+Zarate brings his own special brand of Peruvian cuisine to diners at his three restaurants Mo-Chica, Picca Peruvian cantina, and most recently Paichẽ (which features Amazonian Izakaya).
+The latter opened in Marina Del Rey in 2013.

 Native Angeleno Suzanne Goin's culinary roots are deep (and geographically diverse).
 She's had stints at legendary LA eateries Ma Maison and L'Orangerie, and Al Forno (in Providence), Chez Panisse (in Berkeley) and Arperge (in Paris).
 Today, her restaurant roster consists of Lucques, A.O.C., Tavern, The Larder at Tavern and The Larder at Maple Drive.
 Lucques is perhaps most indicative of Goin's influences; its dishes meld California and Mediterranean/European cuisines.
 The renowned LA chef has also been nominated for the James Beard Foundation's 'Outstanding Chef' honor five times.